faranakopolis/TasKoala/README.md

 ## DataBase

-For more information on the database design and also downloading the sql dump file you can click [here](https://github.com/maripillon/TasKoala/tree/master/files/db).
+For more information on the database design and also downloading the SQL dump file you can click [here](https://github.com/maripillon/TasKoala/tree/master/files/db).